naik1601/propertymanagement/README.md

 this is propertymanagement app build in spring boot java.
-I created this file to test my web application project for final time that is
+I created this file to test my web application project for final time that is for sure